Entertainment engineering education isn’t anything new to us. We’ve been at it since way back in 1999 and are still going strong!

-BSc (Hons) Sound, Light and Live Event Technology
+BSc (Hons) Sound, Light and Live Event Engineering

 This is the programme that started it all.
-We cover just about everything technical about a live event, from sound system design and optimisation, lighting design, rigging, acoustics, digital signal processing, electronic equipment design and analysis, loudspeaker engineering, live streaming, and much more!
+We cover just about everything technical about a live event, from sound system design and optimisation, lighting design, rigging, acoustics, digital signal processing, electronic equipment design and analysis, loudspeaker engineering, live streaming, video processing, projection mapping, and much more!
 Our graduates can be found in leadership roles at just about any major live event in the UK these days.

 Since the degree is accredited by the Institute of Engineering and technology (IET), our graduates aren’t limited to live event production roles.
 Many go on to become successful R&D engineers at leading audio and lighting equipment firms or alternatively progress onto postgraduate study.

 MSc Audio Engineering